 In the early 1990s, the Wilsons were looking to extend their guided trips to include the length of the Abel Tasman Coast Track from Marahau to Totaranui.
 Lynette inherited land at Awaroa where, in 1884, her great grandparents had built a grand homestead, Meadowbank, so the family decided to rebuild the homestead in 1994.
 This enabled them to preserve diaries, letters and photographs covering five generations of family stories as well as allowing them to extend their guided trips.

 Over the years, the Wilson family has continuously upgraded their lodges, boats and services as technologies are developed to provide modern conveniences with minimum impact on the environment.
 Guided sea kayaking was introduced in 1995.
 The state-of-the-art Vista Cruise catamaran, launched in 2009, was flagship for the family’s win in Tourism New Zealand’s Innovating for Success Awards in 2010.

-Darryl Wilsons says, "Our family has seen the change in attitude from the early settler’s goal to 'break in the land' to the realisation that we must preserve the environment for future generations."
+Darryl Wilsons says, "Our family has seen the change in attitude from the early settler’s goal to 'break in the land' to the realisation that we must preserve our heritage for future generations."

 - Mid 1960s

 John Wilson builds a launch, Matangi, at his home in Riwaka, for family holidays in the Park.

 John’s wife, Lynette buys a holiday cottage at Torrent Bay.